openstax/enki/google-docs.md

 # Development Steps

 To upload to Google Docs in development you can follow these steps.
 We will need to obtain Google API credentials (`GOOGLE_SERVICE_ACCOUNT_CREDENTIALS`) and a Google Docs Folder (`GDOC_GOOGLE_FOLDER_ID`) to upload to.
-We will use these 2 environment variables with https://github.com/openstax/book-pipeline to generate DOCX files and then upload them to Google.
+We will use these 2 environment variables to generate DOCX files and then upload them to Google.

 ## Obtain GOOGLE_SERVICE_ACCOUNT_CREDENTIALS